 The CMS Muon System has also gone through major upgrades this year preparing for Run3 and the HL-LHC.
 In September the first Gas Electron Multiplier (GEM) station was completed.
 With the full installation of the first half of the detector (negative endcap), this year the remaining half of the detector was completed (positive endcap).
 This is an important milestone for the full CMS collaboration, as it represents the first brand new detector installed as part of Phase-2 upgrade, and introduces cutting-edge technology, the GEMs, to complement the Muon system.

 Final GEM installation in September 2020.
-Credit: N. Caraban Gonzalez.
+Credit: CERN, N. Caraban Gonzalez.

 In October, the installation of a brand new protection system for the central muon chambers was finished, aimed to keep the outer Drift Tube chambers shielded from background radiation present in the experimental cavern during collisions.
 The installation of this special shielding system has been completed this year after more than one and a half year of installation.
 The completed structure will allow operating the detectors in a much lower radiation environment during Run3 and beyond.

 To cope with the HL-LHC increase of luminosity the Cathode Strip Chambers (CSC) need upgraded electronics capable of withstanding the higher particle rate and radiation conditions.
 Most of the electronics upgrade of the CSCs is happening during LS2 since the chambers will not be accessible during Long Shutdown 3, after Run3.
 In order to perform this upgrade, 180 CSC chambers (one-third of the whole detector) are being uninstalled and brought up to a dedicated surface lab for refurbishment.